SOUTHERN PARTNERS FUND

 Historic birthplace to America’s deepest racism, the South remains home to the majority of African Americans and a destination for immigrants, migrants, and refugees from around the world.
 Given this context, it’s no surprise that the South bears the country’s highest poverty rates, while income polarization is sharp.

 It is SPF’s belief that the fight against racism cannot be won without defeating racism in the South.
-44 percent of the U.S. African American population lives in the South, underscoring the importance of the upcoming 2020 census in securing fair political representation that reflects the region’s diversity.
+44 percent of the U.S. African American population lives in the South, underscoring the importance of the decennial census in securing fair political representation that reflects the region’s diversity.

 The South today is a study in economic and political contrasts.
 Overall, the region remains the poorest in the country with nine of the twelve poorest states, while Virginia and Maryland rank in the top five wealthiest.